emhaye/IP-Finder/README.md

 ### License & Terms

-IP Finder is available under the terms of the GPL-3.0.
-See `COPYING` for details.
+IP Finder is available under the terms of the GPL-3.0 license See [`COPYING`](https://github.com/LinxGem33/IP-Finder/blob/master/COPYING) for details.

 ##